awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL-Lambda.md

 1. Configure your VPC with a VPC endpoint for AWS Lambda\.
 For details, see [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) in the *Amazon VPC User Guide*\.
 The endpoint returns responses to calls made by your RDS for PostgreSQL DB instance to your Lambda functions\.

 1. Add the endpoint to your VPC's route table\.
-For more information, see [Work with route tables](https://docs.aws.amazon.com/vpc/latest/userguide/WorkWithRouteTables.html#AddRemoveRoutes) in the the *Amazon VPC User Guide*\.
+For more information, see [Work with route tables](https://docs.aws.amazon.com/vpc/latest/userguide/WorkWithRouteTables.html#AddRemoveRoutes) in the *Amazon VPC User Guide*\.

 1. The VPC endpoint uses its own private DNS resolution\.
 RDS for PostgreSQL can't use the Lambda VPC endpoint until you change the value of the `rds.custom_dns_resolution` from its default value of 0 \(not enabled\) to 1\.